3616 Olive Street,

 No one has favorited this theater yet

-The Empress Theatre was built in 1913 as a vaudeville house and then became a legitimate theater.
-Located on the south side of Olive west of Grand, it eventually became a movie house when vaudeville declined and then reverted to live theater.
+The Empress Theatre was built in 1913 as a vaudeville house and then became a legitimate theatre.
+Located on the south side of Olive Street west of N. Grand Boulevard, it eventually became a movie house when vaudeville declined and then reverted to live theatre.

-The classic front with its arched windows and floor-to-ceiling glass facade for the first story gave a majestic impression.
+The Classic style front with its arched windows and floor-to-ceiling glass facade for the first story gave a majestic impression.

 After vaudeville declined, the Empress' management started a resident stock company in 1952.
 The company eventually proved unsuccessful, although in some seasons the playhouse made money.
 The end of its second stock season in April 1953 showed an unusually high profit.
 Although the playhouse had lost $35,000 the year before because of improvements and remodeling, it was able to pay this back and then some.